Kamen Rider Super-1

 Kamen Rider Super-1 (仮面ライダースーパー１, Kamen Raidā Sūpā Wan) is a Japanese tokusatsu superhero television series.
 It is the seventh installment in the Kamen Rider Series.
 The series was broadcast on the Mainichi Broadcasting System from October 17, 1980, to October 3, 1981.
-The series was a co-production between Toei and Ishinomori Productions, and was created by Shōtarō Ishinomori.
+The series production of Toei, and was created by Shōtarō Ishinomori.

 Story

 Kazuya Oki volunteers to undergo cybernetic surgery in the International Space Development Program in the United States to become an astronaut who can survive in outer space without the need for a bulky external suit.
 After a successful operation, he is given the codename "Super-1".
 Before he can depart for space, however, the base where he received his operation is attacked by the Dogma Kingdom.
 Only Kazuya can escape and is determined to avenge the deaths of the scientists, he returns to Japan and is trained by a martial arts expert, Master Genkai.
 With this knowledge, he can transform into the powerful Kamen Rider Super-1 to fight the evil Dogma Kingdom and later Jin Dogma.